w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::note

-The current staking rate on Polkadot still assumes the absence of parachains, with the suggested ideal staking rate is 75%.
-Track the progress of the issue to adjust it [here](https://github.com/paritytech/polkadot/pull/5872).
-This has been adjusted on Kusama already.
+The current staking rate on Polkadot still assumes the absence of parachains, with the suggested ideal staking rate of 75%.
+You can track the progress on the issue to adjust it [here](https://github.com/paritytech/polkadot/pull/5872).
+This has already been adjusted on Kusama.

 :::